Le Molay-Littry: History

-On 23 January 1969 Le Molay (the old INSEE code was 14434) merged with the old commune of Littry to form Le Molay-Littry, which uses the old Littry INSEE code 14370.
+On 23 January 1969 Le Molay merged with the old commune of Littry to form Le Molay-Littry.

 Le Molay-Littry has good travel links with neighbouring towns such as Isigny, Bayeux, Saint-Lô, and Balleroy, which served it well in the early 17th century.
 At that time, the town was a local source of coal which made the town a wealthy one.
 The town still has a mining museum which is open to the public.

-Chateau du Molay
+Château du Molay

-The Chateau du Molay was built on the northwest side of town about two and a half centuries ago in 45 acres of wooded grounds.
+The Château du Molay was built on the northwest side of town about two-and-a-half centuries ago on 45 acres of wooded grounds.

-In 1758, a young Jacques-Jean le Coulteux du Molay (1740–1823), equerry to King Louis XV, and his wife Geneviéve –Sophie le Coulteux de la Noraye (painted below in 1788); built the chateau, his first large residence, in the heart of Normandy's woodland countryside, close to Rouen, his birthplace.
-Jacques-Jean was a wealthy and well known banker, who had one son (Jacques Félix Le Coulteux du Molay was born Paris 29 June 1779 and died in Dijon 1 April 1812) with Genevieve before their divorce.
-During their time together they also bought the famous Malmaison near Paris – some of those styles are reflected in the chateau you now stand.
-Jacques-Jean later married Alexandrine Sophie Pauline Le Couteulx; the couple had three children.
+In 1758, a young Jacques-Jean le Coulteux du Molay (1740–1823), and his wife Geneviéve –Sophie le Coulteux de la Noraye (painted below in 1788); built the château, his first large residence, in the heart of Normandy's woodland countryside, close to his birthplace in Rouen.
+Jacques-Jean was a wealthy and well-known banker, who had one son, Jacques Félix Le Coulteux du Molay (born in Paris on 29 June 1779 and died in Dijon on 1 April 1812) with Genevieve before their divorce.
+During their time together, they also bought the famous Malmaison near Paris – some of those styles are reflected in the château today.
+Jacques-Jean later married Alexandrine Sophie Pauline Le Couteulx, with whom he had three children.

 19th century

-In 1833, Edouard, Count of Chabrol – Crousol, transformed and extended the chateau; giving it the architectural style it has today.
-The Count of Chabrol – Crousol was a member of the House of Peers, during the reign of Napoleon III.
-An art collector and avid book – lover, he was the grandfather of the French composer Vincent d'Indy who died in 1931.
-Edouard was the prefect of the Seine region of Paris and inaugurated the Palais Brongniart which was built by order of Napoleon Bonaparte to offer a permanent home to the Paris stock exchange in 1826.
+In 1833, Edouard, Count of Chabrol-Crousol, transformed and extended the château, giving it its present architectural style.
+The Count of Chabrol-Crousol was a member of the House of Peers during the reign of Napoleon III.
+An art collector and avid book–lover, he was the grandfather of the French composer Vincent d'Indy who died in 1931.
+Edouard was also the prefect of the Seine region of Paris and inaugurated the Palais Brongniart, which Napoleon Bonaparte ordered built to house the Paris stock exchange permanently from 1826.

-At the end of the 19th century, the chateau became the property of the Viellard family.
+At the end of the 19th century, the château became the property of the Viellard family.